In case you’re new here: this blog was originally founded by someone who has the good fortune of living close to Hersheypark!

 Double Dunker Turkey Hill Ice Cream

-And those are just a small sampling of all the delicious food available at Hersheypark!
-Check out the dining options on their website to plan where you’ll be eating when you visit!
+Those are just a small sampling of all the delicious food available at Hersheypark!